Hidden Integrality and Semi-random Robustness of SDP Relaxation for Sub-Gaussian Mixture Model: Main Results

 Consequently, under Model~\ref{mdl:SGMM} and the SNR condition~(\ref{eq:snr_cond}), there exist universal constants $\constmis,\conste>0$ such that

-with probability at least $1-2\num^{-1}$. \end{thm} The proof is given in Section \ref{sec:proof_cluster_error_rate}.
-Note that the above bound, in terms of the \emph{clustering error}, is optimal (up to a constant in the exponent) in view of the minimax results in \citet{lu2016lloyd}.
+with probability at least $1-2\num^{-1}$. \end{thm} The proof is given in Appendix~\ref{sec:proof_cluster_error_rate}.
+Note that the above clustering error bound is information-theoretically optimal (up to a constant in the exponent) in view of the minimax results in~\cite{lu2016lloyd}.